- Naples, Italy

-Carlo Di Lanno was born in Naples, Italy, and trained at La Scala Ballet School.
+Carlo Di Lanno was born in Naples, Italy, and trained at La Scala Ballet School in Milan.
 He danced with La Scala Ballet and Staatsballett Berlin before joining San Francisco Ballet as a soloist in 2014.
 He was promoted to principal dancer in 2016.

-At San Francisco Ballet, Di Lanno has danced principal roles in Tomasson’s Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Romeo), Swan Lake (Prince Siegfried), and Prism; Tomasson/Possokhov’s Don Quixote (Espada); Balanchine’s The Four Temperaments (Phlegmatic), Serenade (Waltz), and Theme and Variations; Cranko’s Onegin (Onegin); Forsythe’s The Vertiginous Thrill of Exactitude; Ratmansky’s Shostakovich Trilogy (Symphony #9) and Souvenir d’un lieu cher; Robbins’ Dances at a Gathering (Green); and Thatcher’s Frayed.
+Carlo has danced principal roles in Tomasson’s Nutcracker (Nutcracker Prince and King of the Snow), Romeo & Juliet (Romeo), Swan Lake (Prince Siegfried), and Prism; Tomasson/Possokhov’s Don Quixote (Espada); Balanchine’s The Four Temperaments (Phlegmatic), Serenade (Waltz), and Theme and Variations; Cranko’s Onegin (Onegin); Forsythe’s The Vertiginous Thrill of Exactitude; Ratmansky’s Seven Sonatas, Shostakovich Trilogy (Symphony #9), and Souvenir d’un lieu cher; Robbins’ Dances at a Gathering (Green); and Thatcher’s Frayed.
 He created a role in Forsythe’s Pas/Parts 2016.

-Before joining SF Ballet, Di Lanno made his debut as Siegfried in Nureyev’s Swan Lake at age 20, partnering Polina Semionova, and danced Ratmansky’s Concerto DSCH with Svetlana Zakharova.
-He performed principal or featured roles in Balanchine’s A Midsummer Night’s Dream (pas de six), Eifman’s Tchaikovsky (Jungermann), Nureyev’s Don Quixote (Basilio), Balanchine’s “Diamonds” (principal) and Theme and Variations (principal), Dell’ Ara’s Excelsior (pas de cinq), MacMillan’s L’histoire de Manon (Three Gentlemen), Petit’s Pink Floyd Ballet (principal), Ratmansky’s Russian Seasons (Green), and Vikharev’s Raymonda (grand pas classique).
+Before joining SF Ballet, Carlo made his debut as Siegfried in Nureyev’s Swan Lake at age 20, partnering Polina Semionova, and danced Ratmansky’s Concerto DSCH with Svetlana Zakharova.
+He performed principal or featured roles in Balanchine’s A Midsummer Night’s Dream (pas de six), Eifman’s Tchaikovsky (Jungermann), Nureyev’s Don Quixote (Basilio), Balanchine’s Diamonds (principal) and Theme and Variations (principal), Dell’ Ara’s Excelsior (pas de cinq), MacMillan’s L’histoire de Manon (Three Gentlemen), Petit’s Pink Floyd Ballet (principal), Ratmansky’s Russian Seasons (Green), and Vikharev’s Raymonda (Grand Pas Classique).